ifd3f/astrid.tech-old/content/projects/infrastructure/index.md

 My homelab at my apartment in SLO consists of a cascaded router setup.
 That is, we have a router for the rest of the house, and I have a router specifically for my room.
 Just like Texas with ERCOT!
+I sure hope I don't end up like Texas with ERCOT...

 ![The Texas power grid compared to the rest of US/Canada.](./ercot.jpg)

-I sure hope I don't end up like Texas with ERCOT...

 The reason I do this is so that I don't accidentally break the rest of the LAN with my shenanigans.
+In other words, I expect that I'll end up like Texas, but I'm trying to prevent the problems from reaching everyone else.

 #### Planned segments